pippim/pippim.github.io/programs/iothings.md

 turns on
 - TCL / Google TV turns on

-Press the power button on Sony TV remote control then:
+Press the power button on Sony TV remote control and then:

 - Sony TV will be shut off (which power button does anyway)
-- Google Android TV will be shut off
+- TCL/Google Android TV will be shut off
 - Light behind the Sony TV will be shut off
 - Light behind the TCL / Google TV will be shut off
-- Computer will be put to sleep (or shutdown if configured)
+- Computer will be put to sleep or shutdown
 - **tvpowered** script continues when system wakes up

-To power off electric lights the `/etc/NetworkManager/dispatcher.d/pre-down.d/smartplug_off` script is run.
+To power off the electric lights behind the TVs, the script `/etc/NetworkManager/dispatcher.d/pre-down.d/smartplug_off` is run.
 See below for details on setting up script.

 A variety of independent scripts are provided to make life convenient.